 No-one said it would be easy.
 But did it have to be this hard?
 At least it’s hard AND fun at the same time.

-Here are the seven lessons we learned during the years since the founding of Fabriq - so you don't have to!
+Here are the seven lessons of building optimisation that we learned during the years since the founding of Fabriq - so you don't have to!

 Looks familiar?
 That’s because it’s reality.
 And the curve goes on like this.